-Conduct an audit of your current social media posts and re-evaluate your content strategy
+Conduct an audit of your social media content and re-evaluate your content strategy

-Sync your hashtags with your highest ranking long-tail keywords and connect them to your SEO strategy.
+Sync hashtags with high ranking long-tail keywords that can be interconnected with your SEO strategy.

 Establish your objectives and goals

-Use the historical data and trend information to create new objectives, establish new benchmark goals, and set posting guidelines.
+Historical data presents patterns and insight into future reactions to your content.
+You can leverage this information to form new objectives, establish new benchmark goals, and set posting guidelines.

 The NY Times did a study on the Psychology of Sharing that established 5 primary motivations in the sharing of content.
 Keep these factors in mind when you’re creating new pieces of content that you intend to share on social media: